JerryWiltz/nP/README.md

 <b>nPort</b>: A Microwave Circuit Analysis Program

 **nP** is a JavaScript library for analyzing microwave circuits.
-It helps you analyze and visualize operation of various multiport circuits.
+It helps you learn about analyze and visualize the operation of various multiport circuits.

+**nPort** creates one JavaScript global variable, **nP**.

-## Installing
+## Installing and Verifying nPort

 Run this "Hello, nPort!" example below to verify installation.

-* Create a new folder named "Hello, nPort!"
+* Create a new folder named "nPort!"
-* Download nPort from [here](https://github.com/JerryWiltz/nP/blob/master/dist/nP.js) and put it in the folder.
-The name should be nP.js
+* Download nPort by clicking [here](https://raw.githubusercontent.com/JerryWiltz/nP/master/dist/nP.js)", then Save as... "nP.js" ensuring it is in the "nPort" folder.
-* Copy and paste the file below and name it "index.html"
+* Copy and paste the file below and name it "index.html" and put it in the "nPort" folder.
 * Launch index.html, it should bring up your browser, I recommend chrome.
 * You should see <b>"Hello, nPort!"</b>